resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-project.md

 5. Default color state is blue

 ### Room Selector
 1. When potentiometer is turned, light changes accordingly (scaling 1-8 for lowest vs highest point of potentiometer
-2. Light color should match that of the color selected from temp swaper (default is blue)
+2. Light color should match that of the color selected from temp swapper (default is blue)

 ### Joystick
 1. Joy stick should retrieve input from all 4 directions (up, down, left, right) and additionally pressing in